IF YOU FEEL SICK

 - Campus Health providers will evaluate patients and order testing if appropriate.

-- Antibody testing for UArizona students is available as of mid-July.
+- Antibody testing is available

 - Find out more from the CDC: What To Do If You Are Sick